aemiks/hexrestapi/README.md

 (venv)$ python manage.py createsuperuser
 ```

-And navigate to `http://127.0.0.1:8000/admin/`, to create users and user plan.
+And navigate to `http://127.0.0.1:8000/admin/`, to see django-admin functionality.

 Users can view their images and upload new ones at `http://127.0.0.1:8000/images/`

-User permissions(plans) are set automatically, there is possibility to make custom in django-admin, each user automatically has a Basic plan(if created)
+User permissions(plans) are set automatically, there is possibility to make custom in django-admin, each user automatically has a Basic plan.